Green urbanism: 'Die Energiewende' - The Energy Turnaround in Germany

 Some countries have quickly become global leaders in green energy during the previous decade.
 Germany held the title for the nation producing the most solar energy in the world, up until China amped up their green energy production.
 Germany became one of the first industrialized nations to strive for an energy supply from renewable energy sources.
 The German society had been looking into green energy since the 1970s, but without much government support.
 After catastrophes such as Chernobyl and Fukushima, “Die Energiewende,” otherwise known as the energy turnaround became a main political movement within German borders.
 During the 2010s, Germany saw tremendous leaps in green energy production.
 From 2012 – 2019, onshore and offshore wind capacity doubled from an installed capacity of 30,979MW to 61,357MW, and solar grew from 34,077MW install capacity to 49,061MW.
 Much of this has to do with laws and incentives that were passed during the leadership of Angela Merkel, who studied physics and earned her doctorate in quantum chemistry and has been nicknamed as "The Climate Chancellor".
 Part of the Energiewende goal is to reduce emissions into the atmosphere by 90% by 2050.
 The advancement of renewable energy technologies and the reduction in costs has greatly helped Germany and other countries improve their renewable energy sectors.
-Germany has vowed to dismantle all 17 of their nuclear rectors.
+Germany has vowed to dismantle all 17 of their nuclear reactors.
 As of 2019, 6 nuclear reactors remain, with demolition dates set in 2021 and 2022 respectively.